-Industrial Production in Portugal averaged -1.06 percent from 2005 until 2019, reaching an all time high of 10.10 percent in August of 2017 and a record low of -18.20 percent in January of 2009.
+Industrial Production in Portugal averaged -1.31 percent from 2005 until 2020, reaching an all time high of 10.10 percent in August of 2017 and a record low of -27.40 percent in April of 2020.
 This page provides - Portugal Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Portugal Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020.